gfagerlind/jenkins-opinionated/README.md

 [Here](./reg.sh) is a [hacky example](./reg.mak) on how you can define the CI dependencies *outside* of the concept of jenkins, and then have jenkins being a secondary citizen that derives the work it needs to be done from the definitions of the primary citizen - the developer.

-Strongly avoid having tests and builds that *only* work in the CI system, for example say that you have a rig computer, and you attach it to your jenkins server - then DO NOT hook it up to be directly triggered from the corresponding CI step that wants to run the test - instead, do the round about way of creating a mechanism in the repo to trigger a test with "current checked out git revision" on the specific rig - then *any developer* can use it, and the CI system is just any developer, so it can too.
+Avoid having tests and builds that *only* work in the CI system, for example say that you have a rig computer, and you attach it to your jenkins server - then DO NOT hook it up to be directly triggered from the corresponding CI step that wants to run the test - instead, do the round about way of creating a mechanism in the repo to trigger a test with "current checked out git revision" on the specific rig - then *any developer* can use it, and the CI system is just any developer, so it can too.

 In extension this means that only define *jenkins specific* things in [libs](./libs) - if it can reasonable be pushed to the local developer environment do it.